jessicaann763/chrome-site-blocker/README.md

   Add domains manually (e.g., `reddit.com`) or block the current tab with one click.

 - **Temporary Unblock**
-  Need quick access?
+  Need to consult the reddit overlords?
 Temporarily unblock for 2–30 minutes.
   - When **Parent Mode** is OFF → no password required
   - When **Parent Mode** is ON → master password required